What is a Grantor Trust?

 According to the IRS, a grantor trust is one in which the grantor (the person creating the trust) retains control over the trust’s income and assets.
 The grantor is treated as the owner of the assets.
 The trust is disregarded as a separate tax entity and all income is taxed to the grantor.

 All revocable trusts are by definition grantor trusts.
 Irrevocable trusts may be treated as grantor trusts if they meet the grantor trust rules contained in the Internal Revenue Code.
+In order for a trust to be treated as a grantor trust for income tax purposes, the grantor must retain these powers:

 - The power to add or change the beneficiary of a trust